YuhaoSu/gbart/README.md

-3. put folders into place where you usually import packages, generally, it should be in ~/bin/python3.7/site-packages/ or put it with your script in same folder, then it will be fine.
+3. put folders into place where you usually import packages, generally, it should be in ~/bin/python3.7/site-packages/
+ Or put it with your script in same folder, then it will be fine.
 ```

 ## Usage and examples
-### The easiest way to run and obtain result
+### The easiest way to run and obtain result (generated data)

 * Preparation